Looks like you are using an old version of Internet Explorer - Please update your browser

 Several months ago, Dr. Gerald Schroeder was a two-time guest on the Zola Levitt TV program.

-The “progressive creation” view of Dr Hugh Ross on how to interpret the book of Genesis has received wide publicity and endorsement from many christian organizations and leaders.
+The “progressive creation” view of Dr Hugh Ross has received wide publicity and endorsement from many christian organizations and leaders.

 Some of the bitterest attacks on creation science come not from declared atheists or even deists1, but from theistic evolutionists and progressive creationists.